YukunZhang/Discriminant-Analysis/README.md

 The spreadsheet is in the right order

-First Batch works on desktop
+First Batch works on desktop--May 1st 9:55AM